varunvasudeva1/ollama-server-docs/README.md

 The process involves installing the NVIDIA drivers, setting the GPU power limit, and configuring the server to run `ollama` at boot.
 It also includes setting up auto-login and scheduling the `init.bash` script to run at boot.
 All these settings are based on my ideal setup for a language model server that runs most of the day but a lot can be customized to suit your needs.
 For example, you can use any OpenAI-compatible server like [`llama.cpp`](https://github.com/ggerganov/llama.cpp) or [LM Studio](https://lmstudio.ai) instead of `ollama`.

+## Priorities

+- **Simplicity of setup process**: It should be relatively straightforward to set up the components of the solution.
+- **Stability of runtime**: The components should be stable and capable of running for weeks at a time without any intervention necessary.
+- **Ease of maintenance**: The components and their interactions should be uncomplicated enough that you know enough to maintain them as they evolve (because they *will* evolve).
+- **Aesthetics**: The result should be as close to a cloud provider's chat platform as possible.
+A homelab solution doesn't necessarily need to feel like it was cobbled together haphazardly.
+- **Open source**: The code should be able to be verified by a community of engineers.
+Chat platforms and LLMs involve large amounts of personal data conveyed in natural language and it's important to know that data isn't going outside your machine.

 ## System Requirements

 Any modern CPU and GPU combination should work for this guide.
 Previously, compatibility with AMD GPUs was an issue but the latest releases of `ollama` have worked through this and [AMD GPUs are now supported natively](https://ollama.com/blog/amd-preview).